openaps/docs/docs/docs/walkthrough/phase-0/setup-edison.md

-# Setting up Your Intel Edison
+# Setting Up Your Intel Edison

 The Intel Edison system comes with a very limited Operating System.
 It's best to replace this with a custom version of Debian, so that the config is as-close to the Raspberry Pi as possible.
 This fits best with OpenAPS, and it also means you have the latest security and stability patches.
 (These setup instructions were pulled from the mmeowlink wiki; if you're an advanced user and want/need to use Ubilinux instead of the recommended Jubilinux, [go here](https://github.com/oskarpearson/mmeowlink/wiki/Prepare-the-Edison-for-OpenAPS).)
 The setup instructions also are going to assume you're using the Explorer Board that has a built in radio stick.
 If you're using any other base board and/or any other radio sticks (TI, ERF, Rileylink, etc.), check out [the mmeowlink wiki](https://github.com/oskarpearson/mmeowlink/wiki) for support of those hardware options.